geopm/geopm/service/README.rst

 loaded by the PlatformIO factory after the ServiceIOGroup.

-Note that if any control adjustments are made during a session through the GEOPM service then every control supported by GEOPM will be reverted when the session ends.
-One consequence of this is that when a control is exposed to a user only through the GEOPM service, then the geopmwrite command line tool will not be effective (the value will be written, but reverted when the geopmwrite process ends).
+Note that if any control adjustments are made during a session through the GEOPM Service then every control supported by GEOPM will be reverted when the session ends.
+One consequence of this is that when a control is exposed to a user only through the GEOPM Service, then the geopmwrite command line tool will not be effective (the value will be written, but reverted when the geopmwrite process ends).
 The geopmsession command line tool can be used to write any number of the GEOPM supported controls and keep a session open for a specified duration (or until the geopmsession process is killed).

-In addition to saving the state of controls, the GEOPM service will also lock access to controls for any other client until the controlling session ends.
-When the controlling session ends the saved state is used to restore the values for all controls supported by the GEOPM service to the values they had prior to enabling the client to modify a control.
+In addition to saving the state of controls, the GEOPM Service will also lock access to controls for any other client until the controlling session ends.
+When the controlling session ends the saved state is used to restore the values for all controls supported by the GEOPM Service to the values they had prior to enabling the client to modify a control.
 The controlling session may end by an explicit D-Bus call by the client, or when the process that initiated the client session ends.
-The GEOPM service will use the ``pidfd_open(2)`` mechanism for notification of the end of the client process if this is supported by the Linux kernel, otherwise it will poll procfs for the process ID.
-The GEOPM service provides an interface that enables a privileged user to end any currently running write mode session, and block any access to controls by other clients.
+The GEOPM Service will use the ``pidfd_open(2)`` mechanism for notification of the end of the client process if this is supported by the Linux kernel, otherwise it will poll procfs for the process ID.
+The GEOPM Service provides an interface that enables a privileged user to end any currently running write mode session, and block any access to controls by other clients.
 There is a corresponding unlock interface that will enable write mode sessions to